Previous Post: Canoeing The Ogoki Reservoir – From Eight Flume Falls To “Moose Crossing”

 We got to take a closer look at the dam as we headed back from the bottom of the portage trail.

-With our quick look at the dam done – it is not very accessible – we walked back to the canoe.
+With our quick look at the not-very-accessible dam done, we walked back to the canoe.
 Out came the packs.
-The first to be emptied contained all the tent parts and it was soon up.
-Given the weather forecast, we were okay with the exposed nature of the site but we did put up the tarp just in case.
+The first to be emptied contained all the tent parts, and it was soon up.
+Given the weather forecast, we were okay with the exposed nature of the site, but we did put up the tarp just in case.

 It had taken us two days to paddle from Eight Flume Falls at the west end of the Reservoir to the Waboose Dam at the east end.
-Before we had set off we thought the wind might be a problem.
-In the end, the only way we could have been luckier with the wind is if it had blown steady from the northwest as we headed southeast down the 50- kilometer-long artificial lake.
+Before we had set off, we thought the wind might be a problem.
+The only way we could have been luckier with the wind is if it had blown steady from the northwest as we headed southeast down the 50- kilometer-long artificial lake.